onodu/NumberConverter/README.md

 # NumberConverter
 Convert integers and fixed point real numbers between numeral systems.
-Supported numeral systems are form 2 to 36.
+Supports numeral systems form 2 to 36.
 Alphabet is '0-9a-z\.'.
 Input strings are case insensitive.
-Parsing of input string stops, when parser meets the first error (wrong character in a given system), with showing error message.
-(Or should I ignore all invalid characters?)
+Parsing of input string stops when parser meets the first error (wrong character in a given system) and shows you an error message.
 Length of numbers is limited olny by your available memory, since the program depends on Boost multiprecision integers (MPI).

-The program is written in C++11 and depends on Boost for MPIs and Qt for interface.
+The program is written in C++17 and depends on Boost for MPIs and Qt for interface.

 ## Pseudocode
 ### Core procedure